 Buying a car is expensive, there's no doubt about that.
 So it's unsurprising that 90% of new cars get bought using some form of car finance plan.

 Of course, there is the option to buy a car outright with cash, and it's definitely a good option if you can afford it.
-However, financing a vehicle has many more benefits than not paying a lump sum, as explained in this previous article.
+However, financing a vehicle has many more benefits than not paying a lump sum.

 The majority of people that finance a car will only tend to have one car and subsequently one finance agreement.
 If another household member has a vehicle on finance, they may have their own finance agreement.